daleholborow/iayos.ServiceStack.RollbarPlugin/README.md

 In particular, we are able to make use of the free tier to log up to 5,000 requests per month, to trial Rollbar and/or use on ultra-low-volume websites while getting established.

 *NB.
-This version is compatible with ServiceStack v5.1.x.*
+This version is compatible with ServiceStack v5.1.x. and Rollbar API v1*

 # Installing